 If you’ve started your seedlings in the fall, they should be ready to transplant outdoors in the spring, while it’s still cool.

 If you start seeds later than fall, you’ll be better off letting them mature in their containers until the next fall before setting them out.

 This plant will root from semi-hardwood cuttings.

-Using a clean, sharp implement, cut a 4- to 6-inch piece of stem late in the growing season when the new year’s growth has matured, in mid- to late summer.
+Using a clean, sharp implement, cut a four- to six-inch piece of stem late in the growing season when the new year’s growth has matured, in mid- to late summer.

 Fill a pot with good drainage with a good-quality growing medium.
 Insert a pencil into the soil and remove it to create a hole to receive the cutting.